natepers/slim-compass-seed/README.md

 #### Setup the project

-Once you have all of that stuff just run the following
+Once you have all of that stuff just run the following from the project's root folder.

 1. ````$ npm install````
 	- installs all of the packages in package.json